United 787-9: the Polaris seat to skip and the one to book

 -

-Seats 3A and 3L — These window seats in the third row are considered the sweet spot.
-They're far enough from the galley and lavatories at the front of the cabin to avoid noise and foot traffic, but close enough to the front for quick deplaning.
-The 787-9's large windows make window seats in Polaris especially rewarding.
+Seats 3A and 3L — Window seats in row 3 are the sweet spot.
+They're far enough from the forward galley and lavatories to avoid noise and foot traffic, but close enough to the front for a quick exit on arrival.

 -